 The comments to this entry are closed.

-I am an assistant professor in the Department of Government at Dartmouth College.
-I received my Ph.D. from the Department of Political Science at Duke University in May 2009 and served as a RWJ Scholar in Health Policy Research at the University of Michigan from 2009-2011.
-Previously, I co-edited Spinsanity, a non-partisan watchdog of political spin, and co-authored All the President's Spin.
-My posts here are also frequently cross-posted at HuffPost Pollster and Washington Monthly's Ten Miles Square blog.
-I also serve as New Hampshire campaign correspondent for Columbia Journalism Review.
-For more, see my bio or academic website.
+I am the James O. Freedman Presidential Professor in the Department of Government at Dartmouth College.
+I received my Ph.D. from the Department of Political Science at Duke University and have served as a RWJ Scholar in Health Policy Research and a faculty member in the Ford School of Public Policy at the University of Michigan.
+I am a co-director of Bright Line Watch.
+Previously, I contributed to The Upshot at The New York Times, served as a media critic for Columbia Journalism Review, co-edited Spinsanity, a non-partisan watchdog of political spin, and co-authored All the President's Spin.
+For more, see my Dartmouth website.

 Content feeds: